bojanadejanovic/pogodi-zastavu/README.md

 - **TypeScript**: Type-safe JavaScript
 - **Tailwind CSS**: Utility-first CSS framework
 - **React Hooks**: State management and side effects
+- **Mailgun**: Email service for error reporting
+- **Canvas Confetti**: Confetti animation library

 ## Customization

 ### Adding More Countries

-1. Add flag images to `public/flags/`
+1. Add flag images to `public/flags_svg/`
-2. Update the `flagQuestions` array in `app/data/flags.ts`
+2. Update the `countries` array in `app/data/countries.ts`
-3. Add new question objects with correct answers and options
+3. Add new country objects with correct answers and options

 ### Changing Game Settings

-- Modify `getRandomQuestions(4)` in `app/page.tsx` to change the number of questions
+- Modify `getRandomQuestions(10)` in `app/data/flags.ts` to change the number of questions
 - Update styling in component files or `tailwind.config.js`
 - Adjust timing in `FlagQuestion.tsx` for result display duration

+## Error Reporting

+Users can report issues with questions by clicking the "Report an error" link below the submit button.
+This will:

+1. Open a modal with question information
+2. Allow users to describe the issue
+3. Optionally provide their email for follow-up
+4. Send the report to your configured email address

 ## Deployment